boltops-tools/puma-cloudwatch/README.md

 plugin :cloudwatch
 ```

-It activates the puma control application, and runs the puma-cloudwatch plugin to send metrics.
+It activates the puma control rack application, and enables the puma-cloudwatch plugin to send metrics.

 ## Contributing